-All hail the humble breadstick on National Breadstick Day, an annual event on the last Friday in October.
-This year’s celebration occurs on October 25.
+All hail the humble breadstick on National Breadstick Day, an annual event on the last Friday in October; this year’s celebration occurs on October 25.
 Breadsticks are slender sticks of baked crispy dry goodness invented in Italy.
 Aside from their crunch, the best thing about breadsticks is they can be eaten as an appetizer or you can dress them up with all manner of culinary embellishments.
 Yum!

-National Breadstick Day - History
+National Breadstick Day timeline

 All you can eat?
 Not anymore